This post may contain affiliate links. Please read our disclosure policy.

-Coconut Black Lentil Curry is a creamy and crazy delicious vegan curry recipe.
+Coconut Black Lentil Curry is a creamy and crazy delicious black lentil recipe.
 Using coconut milk instead of heavy cream keeps this buttery dal makhani dairy free without losing any of the richness you crave.

 I've got more lentils coming your way!!